Citrus-Software/tangerine-docs/docs/developer/api.md

 ```
 ![console tangerine](./img/console_batch_tangerine.png)

 ## Modifers

-For a matter of optimisation and stack clarity, you will need to encasulate parts of script where you are editing values of a node.
+For a matter of optimisation, stack clarity and engine and UI updates, you will need to encapsulate parts of script where you are modifying a document.
-This way, Tangerine meta_nodal is able to find the appropriate moment compute everything and give you a feedback of your editing.
+When closing a modifier, Tangerine will call every needed callback to compute values and update UI.

+The only values of a document that do not need a modifier are `start_frame` and `end_frame`.

 :::tip